CExA-project/ddc/docs/About.md

 \mainpage About

-%DDC is a discrete data & computation library.
+%DDC is a discrete domain computation library.